 There are numerous third party products and services available directed to the CCD user.
-Appendix E mentions a few vendors who have supported SBIG products just to give you an idea of the ever increasing interest in this new technology.
+We mention a few to give you an idea of the ever increasing interest in this new technology.
+Scanning through the pages of Sky & Telescope, CCD Astronomy, or Astronomy magazine reveals many third-party vendors of CCD accessories and software.